teng4/demo_UDP_slx2python/README.md

 # Instruction
-In order to run the python code in VScode, you need to do the following,
+In order to run the python code in VScode, you need first to do the following,

 (1)
 $\textcolor{gray}{\text{\tt conda create -n test2 python=3.7}}$